 Here (in brown) are some of the walking paths of our area

 Much of our housing stock is in condo (red), co-op (lavender) and rental (blue) townhouses; freehold areas are pink.
-We have three Ottawa Community Housing projects; as well, most of the co-ops have a rent-to-income policy that permits low-income residents to live here.
+We have two Ottawa Community Housing projects; as well, most of the co-ops have a rent-to-income policy that permits low-income residents to live here.
 Our area also includes $1 million homes on The Masters Drive and everything in between.

 Here are our major road designations in the Official Plan: red arterial, orange major collector, yellow collector, black residential.
 The green areas here are part of the city Natural Heritage System.